 Rightsizing Your Vehicle Fleet to Conserve Fuel

-Fleet rightsizing is a management practice that can help vehicle fleet managers build and maintain sustainable, fuel-efficient fleets.
+Fleet rightsizing is a management practice that can help vehicle fleet managers build and maintain an ideal vehicle inventory.
 Fleet inventories often grow over time to include vehicles that are highly specialized, rarely used, or unsuitable for current applications.
-By optimizing fleet size and composition, managers can minimize vehicle use, conserve fuel, and save money.
+By evaluating fleet size and composition, managers can optimize vehicle use, conserve fuel, reduce emissions, and save money on fuel and maintenance.

 Evaluate Vehicle Needs and Use

-Fleet managers should understand how their drivers use vehicles daily.
-Most fleet managers already have a handle on vehicle quantities, types, average mileage, payloads, and fuel economy.
+Fleet managers should understand their fleet's daily vehicle use and needs.
+Most fleet managers already have a handle on their number and type of vehicles, average mileage, payloads, and fuel economy.
 Fleet rightsizing combines this information with a critical look at fleet operations to identify additional opportunities to reduce energy use.
 When rightsizing, fleet managers should evaluate how important each vehicle is to the fleet’s performance by asking themselves:

-A fleet rightsizing strategy should evaluate the business case of each vehicle to determine whether reassigning, replacing, or eliminating the vehicle would reduce petroleum use and costs without compromising fleet activities.
+A fleet rightsizing strategy should evaluate the business case of each vehicle to determine whether reassigning, replacing, eliminating, or using a more fuel-efficient vehicle would reduce fuel and maintenance costs without compromising fleet activities.
 Fleet managers often need to define evaluation criteria and rank vehicles to complete this analysis.
-A fleet dominated by sport utility vehicles, for example, may find that mid-size sedans suffice with a significant reduction in fuel costs.
+A fleet dominated by sport utility vehicles, for example, may find that mid-size sedans can suffice with a significant reduction in fuel costs.

 Fleet managers may develop their own analysis or use existing evaluation tools.
 The Vehicle Allocation Methodology developed by the U.S. General Services Administration is an evaluation framework that federal agency fleets use to ensure fleets are cost-effective and contain the appropriate number and type of vehicles.
 Learn more about this methodology and other optimal petroluem reduction strategies for fleets in the Federal Best Practices: Core Principles of Sustainable Fleet Management report.

 Make Smart Vehicle Purchases